Master’s in Counseling Degrees in Colorado – Explore 5 Online and On-Campus Options

 Education and Other Requirements for Counseling Licensure in Colorado

-Becoming a counselor in Colorado requires completing a specific set of requirements.
+Becoming a counselor in Colorado requires completing specific requirements.
 To obtain your LPC credential, the first step is completing an accredited master’s program—the minimum degree required.
 Accreditation ensures your degree touches on the areas of study necessary to prepare you for work as a counselor, including human growth and development, relationships, and more.

 Salary and Career Outlook for Counselors in Colorado